Arthur De Vany: Evolutionary fitness

-De Vany has worked on the concept of evolutionary fitness (similar to the Paleolithic lifestyle).
-He outlines his approach in The New Evolution Diet: What Our Paleolithic Ancestors Can Teach Us about Weight Loss, Fitness, and Aging (December 2010).
-His ideas about fitness include a diet and fitness regime that promotes a more random behavior that mimics the natural way ancestral people lived in place of the steady and regular eating and sparse exercise that are the norm in Western societies.
-He follows a diet that mimics the diet of ancient humans during the Paleolithic period with carefully selected modern foods such as vegetables, lean meat and seafood, fresh fruits and nuts.
-He also advocates glucose restriction and intermittent fasting as methods to turn down the aging pathways.
+De Vany worked on the concept of evolutionary fitness (similar to the Paleolithic lifestyle).
+He outlined his approach in The New Evolution Diet: What Our Paleolithic Ancestors Can Teach Us about Weight Loss, Fitness, and Aging (December 2010).
+His ideas about fitness included a diet and fitness regime that promotes a more random behavior that mimics the natural way ancestral people lived in place of the steady and regular eating and sparse exercise that are the norm in Western societies.
+He followed a diet that mimics the diet of ancient humans during the Paleolithic period with carefully selected modern foods such as vegetables, lean meat and seafood, fresh fruits and nuts.
+He also advocated glucose restriction and intermittent fasting as methods to turn down the aging pathways.